“Before, we only had videos, now we have numbers, too,” says Rekha. “This really helps with our advocacy work.”

 In an effort to improve her advocacy work, Rekha conducted household surveys as a way to collect data on the prevalence and incidence rates of violence against women in her area.
 The data were analysed and compared with other states and regions in India, while the results were shared with local media as a means to raise awareness of the issue.

 What she found is that many women were reluctant to report personal cases of violence and discrimination for fear of negative or harmful repercussions.
 Based on Rekha’s interviews with women, and after following-up and comparing documented versus undocumented cases, she concluded that women faced fewer problems when they did in fact report any form of misconduct to the police.

-In order to improve data collection and increase the number of women who are reporting cases of gender-based violence (and offer protection and guarantees of safety in the process), the rural women of various communities in Madhya Pradesh have formed self-regulated watchdog groups.
+In order to improve data collection and increase the number of women who were reporting cases of gender-based violence, rural women of various communities in Madhya Pradesh have formed self-regulated watchdog groups.

-“Fortunately, we see the situation for girls and women improving…we must just now continue moving forward,” she concludes.
+“Fortunately, we see the situation for girls and women improving – we must just continue moving forward,” she concludes.

 Got one minute?
 Take this quick survey to help us improve this website.Join